PLUGS

 Used when telephones require portability.

-Plug No. 411 4 way, stainless steel springs with ebonite separators enclosed in a metal casing.
+Plug No. 411 A 4-way plug with stainless steel springs and ebonite separators enclosed in a metal casing.

 Size - 79mm x 34mm x 28mm.